michaelwfc/operating_system/docs/Chapter 3 Page tables.md

 ## 4. Setup the user stack

+- Actual user stack.
+Now exec allocates and initializes the user stack.
+It allocates just `one stack page`.
+Exec copies the argument strings to the top of the stack one at a time, recording the pointers to them in `ustack`.
+It places a null pointer at the end of what will be the argv list passed to main.
+The first three entries in ustack are the fake return program counter, argc, and argv pointer.

+- Guard page (inaccessible).
+Exec places an inaccessible page just below the stack page, so that programs that try to use more than one page will fault.
+This inaccessible page also allows exec to deal with arguments that are too large; in that situation, the `copyout` (kernel/vm.c:347) function that exec uses to copy arguments to the stack will notice that the destination page is not accessible, and will return -1.

 ```c
 // Allocate two pages at the next page boundary.
 // Use the second as the user stack.